-Students in the literature concentration of the BA program in English study texts and cultures from the earliest writings in English to contemporary expressions on paper, online and out in the world.
-They learn to read critically and analyze representations, and to understand how stories work to define human cultures.
+Students in the literature concentration of the BA program in English study texts and cultures from the earliest writings in English to contemporary expressions, on paper, online and out in the world.
+They learn to read critically and analyze representations and to understand how stories work to define human cultures.

 Students can gain practical experience through research, writing and internships that prepare them for an ever-expanding variety of careers.
 The undergraduate programs also prepare students to continue their studies in graduate and professional programs.

 English (Literature) (BA)